 The African Cancer Registry Network (AFCRN) was formally inaugurated on 1st March, 2012, and succeeded and expanded the activities of the East African Cancer Registry Network (EARN), which had been established in January 2011, thanks to a grant from the Doris Duke Charitable Foundation (USA).

-AFCRN is a project of the Cancer Registry Programme of the International Network for Cancer Treatment and Research (INCTR).
-It is supported financially through The (INCTR) Challenge Fund, a registered UK charity (charity number 1079181) that raises funds for INCTR projects.
+AFCRN started as a project of the Cancer Registry Programme of the International Network for Cancer Treatment and Research (INCTR).
+It is supported financially through The Challenge Fund, a registered UK charity (charity number 1079181).
 The Challenge Fund in turn receives donations designated to support cancer registry activities in low and middle income countries.

 AFCRN aims to improve the effectiveness of cancer surveillance in sub Saharan Africa by providing expert evaluation of current problems and technical support to remedy identified barriers, with long-term goals of strengthening health systems and creating research platforms for the identification of problems, priorities, and targets for intervention.
 Support to AFCRN is a recognition of the increasing burden of non-communicable diseases, and especially cancer, in the continent, and the need for adequate surveillance as a fundamental part of any rational programme for cancer control.